-This article explains how to set up and use Web Linking, a Premium feature available in TypeWell Version 6 and 7.See also:
+This article explains how to set up and use Web Linking, a streaming text platform that's available in the TypeWell V8 Transcriber and Connect programs.

 What is Web Linking?

 Web Linking works over the Internet, and the transcript can be viewed on almost any type of reader device, including smartphones, iPads, and other Web-enabled devices.
 No installation of software is needed for the reader.
 All the reader needs is a standard Web browser to view the transcript.

 Click here to view a demo of Web Linking in your browser.